IPv64 — A Homelabber's Review

 Intro

-I've been following Dennis' videos for years — his Proxmox setups (local and on Hetzner), his occasionally brutal takes on Ubiquiti, all of it.
+I've been following Dennis' @RaspberryPiCloud YouTube channel for years.
+Proxmox setups (local and on Hetzner), occasionally brutal takes on Ubiquiti, all of it.
 Entertaining is the right word, at least if your idea of a good time involves watching someone configure VLANs at midnight.
-His content has been a reliable source of inspiration to replicate his solutions in my own lab.
+Reliable source of inspiration for replicating solutions in my own lab.

 I watched IPv64 grow from the sidelines and initially dismissed it as something I didn't need.
 Living in Denmark, I've been privileged enough to get a static IPv4 address from my ISP for around 30 DKK added to my monthly subscription — so the core DynDNS pitch never really compiled for me.

-That changed when Dennis started offering CDN and Cloud Routing.
+That changed when IPv64 started offering CDN and Cloud Routing.
 Suddenly the feature matrix got interesting.
 I wanted the CDN to hide the public IPs of my self-hosted projects, and the Cloud Router because I needed a reliable, fast enough VPN tunnel to Germany to bypass geo-restrictions — paid alternatives like PIA had repeatedly failed their reliance SLAs in practice.
 Who wants to watch a stuttering Arte or Discovery channel program on Fanø?
-As the network purist he is, Dennis would probably file a bug report against my uninspiring use case which underutilizes the potential of the cloud router.
-Sorry, Dennis I currently do not have a better use case as Unifi has SD-WAN build in and I forced the family to migrate to Unifi and Apple already.
+A network purist would probably file a bug report against such an uninspiring use case — the cloud router is capable of so much more.
+But Unifi has SD-WAN built in, the family has been migrated to Unifi and Apple, and this is the use case I have.

 I've since become a Business tier customer — not because I run a business, but because I "need" the SKUs.
 You know how it is.